TeamFAPS/PSVita-RE-tools/README.md

 * Credits: Cpasjuste whom ported usbhostfs to vita

-VitaDecompilerMod – by @dots_tb
+VitaDecompilerMod – by @dots-tb
 ---
-A FREE alternative to IDA .
+A FREE alternative to IDA.
 It has a great pseudo-C decompilation that offers a quick view thanks to text file exporting.

 Compared to original @TheFlow's version we added a few features such as:

-	+ More strings (EVEN MORE), including data section.
-(Homebrew strings now work)
+	+ More strings (EVEN MORE), including data section. (homebrew strings now work)
-	+ Generates .c, .h, nids, and db_lookup(.yml)
+	+ Generates .c, .h, .txt (NIDs), and db_lookup (<module_name>.yml)
-	+ ELF and SELF support
+	+ ELF and fSELF support
-	+ Decompression
+	+ Compressed fSELF support
 	+ Fixed issues with NIDS being improperly found
 	+ Includes offsets and vaddr
-	+ Automatic entry point
+	+ Automatic entry point (no need to specify the module name)
-	+ Automatic entry point location for badly generated ELFs.
+	+ Automatic entry point location (for badly generated ELFs)
 	+ There might be more ?

 * Credits: TheFloW for original VitaDecompiler and prxtool's original devs

-vita-unmake-fself – @by dots_tb
+vita-unmake-fself – @by dots-tb
 ---
 A PC tool that decompresses an unencrypted SELF file (skprx, suprx, self, eboot.bin) into an ELF file.

 This tool can't decompress NPDRM encrypted SELF nor System encrypted SELF.
 That means that you will have to use vDump or any dumping tool to first get a unencrypted SELF.

-That Hooker Got NIDS – by @dots_tb
+That Hooker Got NIDS – by @dots-tb
 ---
 A PC tool that hooks specified NIDS automatically.